QUANTAXIS/QAHelper/README.md

 ## Install --> waiting for upload
-just open vsode, and search qahelper in extension store. then install it. easy to follow.
+just open vsode, and search `qahelper` in extension store. then click `install` and `reload` it.

+It's easy to follow.

+Before that, you should install `Python` Extensions and `Python Interpreter` first.

 ## Usage